 Report Title: Ticket Volume Over Time

-Purpose: Visualize trends, spikes, and seasonal shifts in ticket volume.
-Helps with resource planning and staff training decisions.
+Purpose: Visualize ticket trends, volume spikes, and seasonal changes to support planning and staffing decisions.

 Suggested Report Setup